BelminOruc/chaosEngineering/README.md

 To change that go to analysis.py and uncomment the algorithms you want to run.

-The algorithms that are commented out are the ones that have problems with certain data sets and would not run smoothly.
+The commented-out algorithms are those that that encounter difficulties when processing specific data sets and therefore cannot be expected to function optimally.
 ## Returns
 log file "analysis.log" with the results of the experiments